jeeberhardt/mobius/docs/source/non_standard.rst

     While `mobius` does not do scaffold hopping on its own, you could define multiple scaffolds to be explored during the optimization (see :ref:`design_protocol`).

-To simulate a closed-loop Design-Make-Test optimization cycle, we're going to harness the power of the FindMe emulator.
+To simulate a closed-loop Design-Make-Test optimization cycle, we're going to use the FindMe emulator.
 This clever tool works by setting up a target sequence—in this case, the sequence we defined earlier—and a kernel function, specifically the Tanimoto kernel, to evaluate our distance from the target.
 The end goal?
 To unearth the target sequence.

 Since we're employing the Tanimoto metric, scores will range from 0 (indicating a completely different sequence) to 1 (indicating an identical sequence).